jina-ai/docs/chapters/io.rst

 Here, a `CSV` file is used to index `Documents`.
 The possible ways of feeding in the `CSV` are shown.
 The function `Flow.index_lines` can be used in combination with `line_format = '`CSV`'`.
 A simpler version is to use `F.index_csv` where the `line_format` parameter is not needed.
-The `CSV` data can be provided as file handler or directly as `str array`.
+The `CSV` data can be provided as a file handler or directly as `str array`.

     .. highlight:: csv
     .. code-block:: csv